Jayceelyn2000/Jayceelyn2000/README.md

 -Apply basic design theory to webpages
 -Use the command line
 -Manage versions of code with Git
--Build web apps with React and Redux
--Test React applications with Jest and Enzyme
--Deploy React applications with Netlify

 You can reach me at jayceelyn2000@gmail.com
 <!---